magento/pagebuilder-docs/docs/styles/use-themes-to-override-styles.md

 ![Page Builder admin theme files](../images/pagebuilder-admin-theme-files.svg)

-_Admin theme directory structure_
+:arrow_up: *Admin theme directory structure*

 The key takeaways are numbered in the image and described as follows:

 1. **Content types**.
 Organize your overriding styles according to the Page Builder content-types you want to override.
 In this example, we added the `design/adminhtml/VendorName/ThemeName/web/css/source/content-type/` directory with the `heading` and `products` content types we want to override.

-2. **Overriding stylesheets**.
+1. **Overriding stylesheets**.
 Name your overriding `.less` files to match the appearance names of your content types.
 In this example, the `heading` content type has one appearance: `default`.
 However, the `products` content type has two appearances `default` and `carousel`, so we create one `.less` file for each.
 This convention helps organize your overriding styles to finding and updating them later.

-3. **Import files**.
+1. **Import files**.
 Include an `_import.less` file for each content type directory.
 This file should only contain `@import` statements for all the overriding files in the directory.
 Using import files like this helps keep your changes closer to where they occur.
 In our example, the `_import.less` file for our `products` content type contains two imports:

     ```scss
     @import '_default.less';
     @import '_carousel.less';
     ```

-4. **_module.less**.
+1. **_module.less**.
 The `_module.less` file is required and must be added directly to your Admin theme's `source` directory.
 Magento uses this file to add your Admin styles to the `pub/static/adminhtml` output, where they can override the default Admin styles, including Page Builder's default content-type styles.
 Like the `_import.less` files, the `_module.less` file should only contain `@import` statements.
 In our example, our `_module.less` contains two imports:

     ```scss
     @import 'content-type/heading/_import.less';